ad-oliviero/DotFiles/README.md

 - `systemctl --user enable --now pipewire.service pipewire.socket wireplumber # WhY IsN't PiPeWiRe WoRKiNg??
 Well, that's why.
 Also maybe installing sof-firmware is a good idea`
 - Setup [swapfile](https://wiki.archlinux.org/title/Swap#Swap_file) and [hibernation](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#Hibernation_into_swap_file)
+- To enable pipewire video capture in obs, you need to `pacman -S xdg-desktop-portal xdg-desktop-portal-wlr`, and go in `Settings > Output > set "Output Mode" to "Advanced" > Streaming > set "Encoder" to the "VAAPI" option` and that should be it